JJoanet/Updated_Portfolio/README.md

 ## Deployment (Heroku)

 To deploy, simply add and commit your changes, and push to Heroku.
 As is, the NPM scripts should take care of the rest.

+live feed by Michelle Fosse from the Noun Project

+html by Vijay Sekhar Sadineni from the Noun Project